tower120/variant_w_base/README.md

-# variant with base access
+# variant with base class access

 [Live](http://coliru.stacked-crooked.com/a/a93c75c3217d5657)